What is Variability?

 Variance essentially shows the spread of actual data points around their mean value.
 A higher magnitude of variance signifies that data points are widely distributed around the mean, while a lower value means that data points are closely distributed around the mean.

-The returns on some investments remain fairly constant over a long period of time, whereas the returns on others vary widely each year.
+The returns on some investments remain fairly constant over a long period of time, whereas the returns on others vary each year widely.
 High variability in the returns is associated with a high degree of risk since returns fluctuate every year.

 Investors often use the variability in returns as a factor to compare different investment options.
 Risk-averse investors always choose the investment that offers returns with low variability.